 The Board of Directors has responsibilities to the shareholders on business undertaking, supervision of business to its goal and guideline to maximize the shareholders’ value by taking into account benefits of all stakeholders.

-As of December 31, 2016, the Board of Directors of the Company comprises 13 persons/1 as follows.
+As of 31 December 2018, the Board of Directors of the Company comprises 12 persons as follows.

-- Directors who are executives numbering 9 persons/1
+- Directors who are executives numbering 8 persons

-Although the Chairman of the Company is the Chairman of the Executive Committee, the consideration on material issues will be screened by the Executive Committee and, if it exceeds the authority of the Executive Committee, it will be submitted to the Board of Directors.
-With regard to the structure of the Executive Committee, 3 out of 3 executive committee members are not related to Chairman of the Board, Chairman of Executive Committee and Chief Executive Officer.
-And, in the Board of Directors, 10 out of 11 directors are not related to the Chairman of the Board of Directors and Chairman of Executive Committee.
-The Company also has the audit committee’s which comprises 3 independent directors, or one-thirds of all directors.
-The Company also provided for the scope of authorities of the Board of Directors, committees and Chief Executive Officer in writing to set the clear scope of works and responsibilities of Committees which reflects the transparency and due care in making decisions.
+Although the Chairman of the Board of Directors is the Chairman of the Executive Committee, the consideration on material issues will be screened by the Executive Committee and, if it exceeds the authority of the Executive Committee, it will be submitted to the Board of Directors.
+In addition, the company also provided the scope of authorities of Board of Directors, committees and Chief Executive Officer in writing to set the clear scope of works and responsibilities of Committees which reflects the transparency and due care in making decisions.

 - Roles, Duties and Responsibilities of the Board of Directors